RalPhD and The Autonomous Paper

 The Ralph Loop

-To improve on these early attempts at autonomous papers, Rich nudged me to study and potentially incorporate the Ralph loop into my systemWhich should explain why the new system is called RalPhD..
-Introduced by Geoff Huntley in mid-2025, Ralph remains a hot concept in software engineering circles2: the idea is to have the LLM implement a sequential plan from inside a while loop.
+To improve on my first attempts at autonomous papers, Rich nudged me to study and potentially incorporate the Ralph loop into my systemWhich should explain why the new system is called RalPhD..
+Introduced by Geoff Huntley in mid-2025, Ralph remains a hot concept in software engineering circles2: the idea is to have the LLM systematically implement a sequential plan inside a while loop.
 The LLM works, uninterrupted, until all tasks in the plan are checked off; the bash script to achieve this is effective and also deceptively simple:

 while true; do